In Python, you can write to a text file by following these three steps:

 This piece of code creates a new file called example.txt and writes “Hello World” into it.

-In this guide, you learn the basics of Python: How to write to a file.
+In this guide, you are going to learn the basics of writing to a file in Python.

 Python How to Write to a File in Detail